evanwohl/MomentumML/README.md

 **Model Mean Absolute Error: 1.4749345441781025**

+The model's predictions are, on average, off by 1.47%.

 The following plot depicts the portfolio value resulting from backtesting the built in strategy, with training data starting in 2010 and test data starting in 2014 with a set magnitude of 1.3.
 (It is important to keep in mind that the test split contains only 30% of the total data, so it is hard to compute a number for alpha, sharpe ratio, etc.).
 ![image](https://github.com/evanwohl/MomentumML/assets/156111794/d66c024f-a1e3-4991-a367-daf22ab5e6bf)